chloerei/alipay/README.md

 ## Contributing

-Bug report or pull request is welcome.
+Bug report or pull request are welcome.

 ### Make a pull request